twilio/workshop/docs/queue.rst

 queue.

-You might also note that we don't even need the separate TwiML file for customer support reps when the initially call in.
+You might also note that we don't even need the separate TwiML file for customer support reps when they initially call in.
 If we set the VoiceUrl for the support reps' call-in number to our ``rep-call-complete`` script, we note that the default behavior for when the ``DequeueResult`` and ``QueueSid`` fields are absent is to connect the